GPT2099/School_District_Analysis/README.md

 * How does replacing the suspect data with NaN affect scores by school spending?

-As highlighted below, replacing the suspect data with NaN does minimally decrease the % passing for math, reading, and overall.
+As highlighted below, replacing the suspect data with NaN does minimally decrease the % passing for math, reading, and overall for the spending range (Per student) of $630-644.

 * The original scores by school spending: